xpack/logger-ts/README.md

 ### v6.x

-The project was migrated to TypeScript and the code compiled into **ES6 modules**, and can be consumed by modern TypeScript and JavaScript packages.
+The project was migrated to TypeScript and the code is compiled into **CommonJS** modules, with an **ES6** wrapper, and can be consumed by both TypeScript and JavaScript packages.

-The drawback is that it can no longer be consumed by legacy CommonJS packages.

 There were also some minor internal renames, but this should not be a problem.